-Objectives Implementation Steps Im plementation ( Classification Timeframe Implementing Action Plan Priority Objectives - detailed further in Section 5.3 implementation Steps Capital Projects Operations/ Legislation Study / Research Other Agency Map Reference (see Maps 18 & 19) А Advocate for and coordinate on-going maintenance dredging in the harbor. x Ongoing CHFM , HME (long-term) NA Cost-effectively maintain dredging depths sufficient for В Maintain the federal navigation channel to a depth of 21 feet. x Ongoing ACOE NA 1 for excursion and commercial vessels. С Maintain the terminal dock wall to a depth of at least 16 feet for small cruise ships and 19' for large cruise ships. х Ongoing CHFM , HME (long-term) 2 D Advocate for the retention of open-lake disposal of dredged materials. х Ongoing CHFM , HME (long-term) NA Work with USACOE to get assistance in promoting the Rochester Harbor as a cruise A Adopt a policy resolution indicating interest in advancing the use of the Terminal Building and dock wall for cruise ships. х Short-term CHFM , Mayor, City Council 1, 2 2 destination and to use that potential to raise the dredging priority rank of Rochester's harbor. В Meet with USACOE to discuss the use of Planning Guidance Letter no. 97-6 Cruise Ships and Benefits to Navigation in advocating for increased ranking priority and garnering ACOE support. x Ongoing City DES, ACOE NA А Evaluate feasibility of the Draft Regional Dredging Management Plan (7/3/13). x Medium-term СНҒМ NA Support harbor-wide collaborative dredging to reduce В Convene a meeting with DEC, ACOE and marina/yacht club operators to discuss potential for collaborative dredging. х Short-term Harbor On-water Operations Advisory Committee, CHFM, ACOE, NYSDEC NA costs and facilitate permit administration. С Evaluate harbor-wide versus regional dredging management plan. x Medium-term СНҒМ NA D Implement a collaborative dredging approach. x Medium-term Harbor On-water Operations Advisory Committee, CHFM, ACOE, NYSDEC NA 2 Promote engineering solutions in the river to reduce the rate of sediment deposition in the harbor, resulting in the reduced need for dredging.
-A Commission an engineering study to analyze sediment movement and deposition in the Genesee River and recommend solutions for reducing sedimentation in the harbor. x x Short-term CHFM , ACOE NA
+Objectives Implementation Stone lm plementation (Classification Timeframe Implementing Agency Action Plan Map Reference (see Maps 18 & 19) Priority Objectives - detailed further in Section 5.3 Implementation Steps Capital Projects Operations/ Legislation Study / Research Other Α Advocate for and coordinate on-going maintenance dredging in the harbor. х Ongoing CHFM , HME (long-term) NA Cost-effectively maintain dredging depths sufficient for В Maintain the federal navigation channel to a depth of 21 feet. Х Ongoing ACOE NA 1 ongoing and long-term planning for excursion and commercial vessels. С Maintain the terminal dock wall to a depth of at least 16 feet for small cruise ships and 19' for large cruise ships. Х Ongoing CHFM , HME (long-term) 2 D Advocate for the retention of open-lake disposal of dredged materials. х Ongoing CHFM , HME (long-term) NA Work with USACOE to get assistance in promoting the Rochester Harbor as a cruise Α Adopt a policy resolution indicating interest in advancing the use of the Terminal Building and dock wall for cruise ships. Х Short-term CHFM , Mayor, City Council 1, 2 2 destination and to use that potential to raise the dredging priority rank of Rochester's harbor. В Meet with USACOE to discuss the use of Planning Guidance Letter no. 97-6 Cruise Ships and Benefits to Navigation in advocating for increased ranking priority and garnering ACOE support. х Ongoing City DES, ACOE NA Support harbor-wide collaborative dredging to reduce Α Evaluate feasibility of the Draft Regional Dredging Management Plan (7/3/13). х Medium-term CHFM NA 3 В Convene a meeting with DEC, ACOE and marina/yacht club operators to discuss potential for collaborative dredging. Х Short-term Harbor On-water Operations Advisory Committee, CHFM, ACOE, NYSDEC NA costs and facilitate permit administration. С Evaluate harbor-wide versus regional dredging management plan. х Medium-term CHFM NA D Implement a collaborative dredging approach. х Medium-term Harbor On-water Operations Advisory Committee, CHFM, ACOE, NYSDEC NA 4 Promote engineering solutions in the river to reduce the rate of sediment deposition in the harbor, resulting in the reduced need for dredging. Α Commission an engineering study to analyze sediment movement and deposition in the Genesee River and recommend solutions for reducing sedimentation in the harbor.
+X X Short-term CHFM , ACOE NA